 That's why.

-New York PD brass were arresting too many prisoners on early COVID release.
+New York PD, brass, we're arresting too many prisoners on early COVID release.

-Then, of course, they have no bail in New York.
+And of course, they have no bail in New York.

-Then you hear what AOC is is saying.
+Then you hear what AOC is saying.

 Nearly two dozen shot in New York, including this one-year-old little boy that was shot to death outside of this playground.

-Although there is a difference and a distinction, but I won't go into it.
+I thought we were outlawing chokeholds, although there is a difference and a distinction, but I won't go into it, while trying to break up a Bronx crowd.

 We have a video of that we'll show you on TV tonight.